 - Newsletter Folder: All email newsletters I subscribe to

-- Bourn Creative Folder: All emails specific to Bourn Creative as a company, partnerships, or internal tasks
+- Bourn Creative Folder: All emails specific to Bourn Creative as a company

-- WordPress Folder: All emails about the WordPress, the Sacramento WordPress Meetup, and WordCamp Sacramento
+- WordPress Folder: All emails about the Sacramento WordPress Meetup, and WordCamps

-For voicemail, texts, and email, we try to always reply within 24 hours.
+For voicemail, texts, and email, try to reply within 24 hours.

 For years, as soon as I finished the last item that needed to get done, I’d save everything, close out all open programs, and walk out of my office.
-I’d run through the items still left on my to-do list in my head and throughout the evening, worry about what I didn’t get done or what I needed to do the next day.
-I had a hard time falling sleep at night and often tossed and turned due to stress from an unmanageable to-do list with no plan of attack.
+I’d then run through the items still left on my to-do list in my head and throughout the evening, worrying about what I didn’t get done and what I needed to do the next day.
+I had a hard time falling asleep at night and often tossed and turned due to stress from an unmanageable to-do list with no plan of attack.

-Everything changed for the better when I created new habits that put “next day” action plans in place.
+Everything changed when I created new habits that put “next day” action plans in place.

 Focus Is The Key

-Eliminating all interruptions and distractions is critical to your productivity.
+Eliminating all interruptions and distractions is critical to improving productivity.
 You must be ruthless with your focus and attention.